Cruising Association: History

-At the end of the Nineteenth Century yachting was mainly a pursuit of the rich and the only people engaged in cruising were a handful of pioneers such as Edward Frederick Knight, Claud Worth, Frank Cowper, Richard Turrill McMullen, Erskine Childers etc. As early as 1880 a small group who were interested in cruising, rather than racing, decided there was a need for a new club to cater for the interests of the cruising yachtsman.
+At the end of the nineteenth century, yachting was mainly an occupation of the upper classes, with pioneers such as Edward Frederick Knight, Claud Worth, Frank Cowper, Richard Turrill McMullen, Erskine Childers etc. As early as 1880 a small group who were interested in cruising, rather than racing, decided there was a need for a new club to cater for the interests of the cruising yachtsman.
 The leader of this group, many of whom lived far from the sea in or around Wolverhampton was a 29-year-old Barrister, Arthur Underhill, who had just had his first fully decked yacht built – a two and a half ton sloop.
 This was the start of the Cruising Club and after eight years Underhill became Commodore, an office he was to hold until 1937, two years before his death.
 In 1901 the Club was well enough established to be granted the Royal prefix.
 The intention of the founders of the RCC, however, was that it should remain small, friendly and intimate.
 To ensure this, a limit was set on the numbers and in 1904 this was to be 260, later expanded to 400.

 However, for the growing number of ordinary cruising yachtsmen there was no generally available organisation catering for their interests.
 On the other hand, there were boatmen around the coast who were quick to realise that a good profit could be made out of this developing pastime, and cruising yachtsmen were becoming frustrated.
 A letter from A. D. Hownam-Meek to the Editor of Yachting Weekly suggested that "Surely it would be possible to form some Union as obtains in the cycle and motor world to compile a register of honest boatmen at the various ports who would, I feel sure, consent to work or supply moorings at a standard fee, in return for the advertisement which they would thus receive, and a most important benefit would be obtained, at a very small cost".
 This letter stimulated a lively correspondence in the yachting press.

 In November 1907, the Editor of Yachting Weekly offered a room to those interested in discussing the formation of an Association.
 Some 30 yachtsmen turned up at No. 5 Arundel Street in the Strand and agreed that: "It is desirable to have an Association, not formed upon the lines of an ordinary club, to give increased facilities to cruising yachtsmen."

 A provisional committee was formed which, in five further meetings, produced a draft constitution for submission to the first Annual General Meeting on 14 December 1908 at the Bay Tree, St Swithin’s Lane.